 What Educators Are Saying About the Training:

-~ Van Madray, Dean, Construction and Industrial Technology Division, Pitt Community College, Winterville, NC
+~ Van Madray, Dean of Construction and Industrial Technology Division, Pitt Community College, Winterville, NC

-~Edna Quintana Claus, Ph.D., M.B.A., CIS Division Director, Texas State Technical College Harlingen, Texas
+~ Edna Quintana Claus, Ph.D., M.B.A., CIS Division Director, Texas State Technical College Harlingen, Harlingen, TX

 "The online training was very manageable because it was asynchronous.
 I'm always teaching an overload, but you watch the training videos at your leisure, and participate as you're able.
-Because of that I was able to integrate the training into my very busy schedule.
-The Support and Strategy calls were very valuable.
-By listening to colleagues, and hearing their plans and ideas, I was able to see things from their points of view and get ideas from their strategies."
+Because of that I was able to integrate the training into my very busy schedule."

 ~ Dr. Cynthia V. Marcello, Associate Professor, Computer Information Systems, SUNY Sullivan, Loch Sheldrake, NY